hello@onechair.io · @onechair_io on X

 $ stat --format='%y %n' scraper/**/*.py | sort

-Feb 14 Manual review phase begins.
-440 university-specific extraction folders — each a self-contained package with custom crawlers, parsers, and structured output encoding that university's billing quirks.
+Feb 14 Started the manual review phase, building 440 university-specific extraction folders.
+Each one was a self-contained package with custom crawlers, parsers, and structured output encoding that specific university's billing quirks.

 $36 for 919 universities in 45 minutes

-This is the part that broke my brain.
+This is the part I still can't believe.

-I fed 11,908 raw documents — HTML pages and PDFs — to Claude Haiku 4.5.
+I fed 11,908 raw documents (HTML pages and PDFs) to Claude Haiku 4.5.
 Not with templates or regex.
 Just: "read this page like a human researcher would, extract these fields into this Pydantic schema."
 It understood that "Tuition & Required Fees" at Texas A&M means something different than "Systemwide Tuition" at UC Berkeley.
-That a table labeled "Per Semester" at the University of Alabama actually shows annual rates.
-That the International Student Services page at the University of Arizona shows non-resident rates masquerading as general rates.
+It figured out that a table labeled "Per Semester" at the University of Alabama actually shows annual rates.
+It caught that the International Student Services page at the University of Arizona shows non-resident rates masquerading as general rates.

 The edge cases